V4Fire/Client/src/components/form/b-radio-button/README.md

 * The component is used as functional if there is no provided the `dataProvider` prop.

-* The component can be used as flyweight.

 * By default, the root tag of the component is `<span>`.

 * The component contains an `<input>` tag within.